BlueBrain/BlueCelluLab/docs/source/dependencies.rst

 Python
 ------

 Modern Linux systems will have Python 2.7 or 3 installed.
-However, CSCS viz still has Python 2.6 as default.

 Make sure you're using a recent version of pip.
 It's best to run ::